Louisville police chief fired in aftermath of fatal shooting

 Louisville, Ky. – Louisville’s police chief was fired Monday after the mayor learned that officers involved in a shooting that killed the popular owner of a barbecue spot failed to activate body cameras during the chaotic scene.

 David McAtee, known for offering meals to police officers, died early Monday while police officers and National Guard soldiers were enforcing a curfew amid waves of protests over a previous police shooting in Kentucky’s largest city.
-Police said they were responding to gunfire from a crowd.
+Police said they were responding to gunfire from a crowd that had gathered there.

-The U.S. attorney said federal authorities will join state police in investigating the fatal shooting.

 Louisville Mayor Greg Fischer revealed that authorities lacked body camera video for the investigation just hours after Kentucky’s governor demanded the release of police video.